22 million fewer Americans insured under Senate GOP bill

 The highly anticipated score answers key questions about the impact of the Senate's controversial legislation made public last Thursday.
 The analysis also offers clarity to wavering Senate Republicans on whether to vote for the bill later this week.

-The CBO also found the bill would reduce deficits by $321 billion compared with Obamacare.
+The CBO also found the bill would reduce deficits by $321 billion over the next decade.

 The House passed its version of an Obamacare repeal bill in May.
 That legislation would leave 23 million fewer Americans with health insurance by 2026 than under the Affordable Care Act, CBO said earlier.

-The largest savings in the Senate bill would come from a 26% reduction in federal spending for Medicaid, compared to current law.
+The largest savings in the Senate bill would come from reducing federal spending on Medicaid, which would decline by 26% by 2026, compared to current law.
 Like the House plan, the Senate's version would end enhanced funding for Medicaid expansion, though at a slower pace, while overhauling the entire Medicaid program.

-Also, senators would eliminate the mandates that require nearly all Americans to have coverage and companies with more than 50 workers to provide health benefits.
-And it would jettison Obamacare's taxes on the wealthy, insurers and others, while allowing insurers to charge more to older policyholders.
+Federal spending on Medicaid would be reduced by $772 billion over the next 10 years, compared to current law.
+Some 15 million fewer Americans would be covered by Medicaid in 2026 -- a deeper cut than under the House bill.

 Related: Senate GOP health bill would slash Medicaid.
 Here's how.